jotavev/cs50x/lecture2/Arrays.md

 RAM (Random Access Memory) is where the 0's and 1's are stored, or rather, they are stored while your program is running.

+## Array

+is a collection of elements of the same type, placed in contiguous memory locations that can be indidually referenced by using a index to a unique idenfifier

+## string

+in c is a array of chars

+## NUL char

+is a 00000000, after a string, to computer identify where string end. so if inside your string is stored "HI!", actually the string stores "HI!\0"

+## command-line Arguments

+is a way to run code, return error messages and automate tests